traefik/mesh/docs/content/install.md

 make
 ```

- to build the binary and build/tag the local image.
 You will then be able to use the tagged image as your image in your `values.yaml` file.

-## Deploy helm chart
+### Deploy helm chart

 ???
 Note "Helm V3"
-    Please keep in mind, that our current Helm Chart (v1.0.0) is v2 compatible only.
-The v3 compatible Chart will be released with v1.1 of Maesh.
+    Please keep in mind, that our current Helm Chart (v1.1.0) is v3 compatible only.

 To deploy the helm chart, run: